jpruiz114/widgets/ContactForm/README.md

 ## Languages Considerations

-navigator.language list of all languages should match the ISO 639-1:
+navigator.language value should be found in the ISO 639-1:

 https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes